 - I. For usage of electronic access to court data via dial up service: sixty cents per minute.
-For public users obtaining information through a federal judiciary Internet site: seven cents per page.
+For public users obtaining information through a federal judiciary Internet site: seven cents per page, with the total for any document not to exceed the fee for thirty pages.
 The court may, for good cause, exempt persons or classes of persons from the fees, in order to avoid unreasonable burdens and to promote public access to such information.
 Attorneys of record and parties in a case (including pro se litigants) receive one free electronic copy of all documents filed electronically, if receipt is required by law or directed by the filer.
 No fee is owed under this provision until an account holder accrues charges of more than \$10 in a calendar year. - II.
 For printing copies of any record or document accessed electronically at a public terminal in the courthouse: ten cents per page.
 This fee shall apply to services rendered on behalf of the United States if the record requested is remotely available through electronic access. - III.
 For every search of court records conducted by the PACER Service Center, \$20.